gaiasd/DFireDataset/README.md

 ## Citation

-Please cite our papers in your publications if you use this dataset.
+Please cite the following paper if you use our image database:

 - <p align="justify"><b>Pedro Vinícius Almeida Borges de Venâncio</b>, Adriano Chaves Lisboa, Adriano Vilela Barbosa: <a href="https://link.springer.com/article/10.1007/s00521-022-07467-z"> An automatic fire detection system based on deep convolutional neural networks for low-power, resource-constrained devices. </a> In: Neural Computing and Applications, 2022.</p>

+If you use our surveillance videos, please cite the following paper in your publications:
 - Pedro Vinícius Almeida Borges de Venâncio, Tamires Martins Rezende, Adriano Chaves Lisboa, Adriano Vilela Barbosa: <a href="https://ieeexplore.ieee.org/document/9769824"> Fire Detection based on a Two-Dimensional Convolutional Neural Network and Temporal Analysis. </a> In: IEEE Latin American Conference on Computational Intelligence (LA-CCI), 2021, Temuco, Chile.